Last updated on August 13th, 2025 at 10:42 am

 Ans.
 There are three types of aggression in sports.
 They are as follows

 (i) Instrumental Aggression.
 The main aim is to achieve a goal by using aggression.
-For example, a footballer using aggression to tackle his opponent by high intensity play without harming anyone.
+For example, a footballer uses aggression to tackle his opponent by high-intensity play without harming anyone.

 (iii) Assertive Behavior.
 It is also referred to as assertive aggression.
 It is generally seen as a positive form of aggression.
-In ground, it simply means to stand up for your values in an unthreatening manner, and involves the use of legitimate physical or verbal force to achieve one’s goals.
+On the ground, it simply means to stand up for your values in an unthreatening manner and involves the use of legitimate physical or verbal force to achieve one’s goals.

 10. Explain Assertive behavior in detail.

 Ans.
 Assertive behavior is also referred to as assertive aggression.
 It is generally seen as a positive form of aggression.
-In ground, it simply means to stand up for your values in an unthreatening manner, and involves the use of legitimate physical or verbal force to achieve one’s goals.
+On the ground, it simply means to stand up for your values in an unthreatening manner and involves the use of legitimate physical or verbal force to achieve one’s goals.

 Thus, assertive behavior should include four components tiz. it should be goal-oriented, should not be intended to harm, should use only legitimate force and should not break any rule of the sport.